Dragons RFC: 2005–2011 Paul Turner era

 The region looked to Harlequins backs coach Paul Turner, a Welshman, as their new head coach.
 Turner would also have to contend with Percy Montgomery returning to South Africa and Newport RFC stalwart Rod Snow retiring.
 Munster and Sale Sharks proved too strong in the 2005–06 Heineken Cup.
-After finishing 8th in the Celtic League, a 24–15 defeat Overmach Parma in a play-off for a place in the following seasons Heineken cup proved a new low for the region.
+After finishing 8th in the Celtic League, a 24–15 defeat to Overmach Parma in a play-off for a place in the following seasons Heineken cup proved a new low for the region.
 Anglo-Welsh Cup wins over Leicester Tigers and Northampton Saints were the highlights of a tough season.
 Turner remained, but Wales international Hal Luscombe opted for a move away from the region, joining English Premiership side Harlequins.

 Former Wales captain Colin Charvis joined ahead of the 2006–07 season with the Dragons progressed into a European Challenge Cup semi-final, where they lost comfortably to ASM Clermont Auvergne.
 Domestically though, the region's European exploits appeared to take their toll, finishing ninth in the Celtic League.
 Significantly the region avoided the prospect of a second season away from the Heineken Cup, defeating another Italian side Calvisano 22–15.
 The match also marked the end for departing Wales internationals Ian Gough and Gareth Cooper at Rodney Parade.

 2007–08 proved to be another difficult season for the region.
 Signings such as scrum-half Andy Williams and flanker Richard Parks were not able to help reverse the side's fortunes.
 The Dragons 2007–08 Heineken Cup campaign only saw one win against Italian side Treviso and exiting the Anglo-Welsh Cup in the pool stages for a third year running.
 Between completing a double over Llanelli Scarlets on 1 January to defeating the Ospreys on 6 May, the Dragons failed to win a Celtic League game.
 Despite finishing as the lowest-placed Welsh side in the league the region qualified for next season's Heineken Cup, without having to play off against Italian opposition due to a failure by the Italian League to finish before a specified date.